-To start designing a new logo, visit the logo maker dashboard.
+There are tons of templates available for FREE.
+Visit our website to jump right in and start creating a FREE logo today.
 When you enter this page, you have the option to customize a pre-made logo template or start from scratch.

 Click here to learn more about using Streamabs Logo Maker for Twitch streamers and content creators.